-Train your employees correctly at the start and they will perform in ways that will pass your greatest dreams.
+Train your employees correctly at the start and they will perform in ways that will surpass your greatest dreams.
 The proper training of employees can be the difference between existence and success.
 It is worth the time and money to do it right the first time around.

-Believe it or not, training your employees starts when you create your business.
+Believe it or not, you should start to train your employees when you create your business.
 When you prepare your first business plan you must start planning for the employees you will hire.
 You must think about when you will hire them, what they will do and how they will do it.

 If employees are on the way you know you need to take notes and keep records that can be read by other people.
 It is not enough to simply write notes on post-it pads and save them in your trusty old journal.
 When you know employees are on the way, you must keep records that can be accessed from anywhere by the people who will need them.

 This means when you find articles about your industry or the product and services you sell, save them for your employees.
-If the local stationary or office supply store has a sale on notebooks, pens, paper or folders pick them up and save them so your employees will be able to take the notes they need during training.
+If the local stationery or office supply store has a sale on notebooks, pens, paper, or folders pick them up and save them so your employees will be able to take the notes they need during training.
 Keep track of webinars and e-courses that are taught on a regular basis so that you can share them with employees you bring on board.

 Additionally, employees often must be trained during business hours.
 This means that instead of selling or doing whatever it is your business does to earn money, you will be training the new employee.
 As a result, you will be paying an employee to get trained and may not be earning additional income while you are providing the training.
 This is a heavy burden.
 The burden is even heavier if you have not planned for it in advance.